 In small ponds or ponds with a lot of fish we add a piece of equipment called a biological or bead filter.
 We grow beneficial bacteria on the filter media that happens to love to eat ammonia.
 The bacteria and the fish live happily together both taking care of the other.

 In winter much of the bacteria dies so every spring we need to “seed” our biological filter by adding beneficial bacteria to the pond.
 Falling Water Gardens sells several varieties of beneficial bacteria for you to use.
-You typically add the bacteria to the pond and it is pumped through your filter and then starts growing in the filter.
+You typically add the bacteria to the pond.
+It is then pumped through your filter and begins growing in the filter.
 We suggest adding the bacteria three times in a row with three to seven days between applications.